killbill/killbill-cloud/README.md

 Scripts to launch Kill Bill in the cloud.
 ========================================

-The initial revision focuses on AWS:
+The initial revision focuses on AWS.

 Quick start
 -----------